 - A securely fenced yard is required for all medium to large dog adoptions.

 - Town home or apartment living with a reasonable schedule of outdoor exercise is permitted for our smaller adoptees.

 - Aside from fenced yards, no unsupervised off-leash situations allowed.

 - Financial ability to support your new dog including food, shelter and veterinary care.

 - Commitment to take care of your new best friend.
 Adoptions are on a first-come, first-serve basis.

-The dog training program, taught by volunteers from K-9’s Comes 1st, teaches inmates how to obedience train dogs during an intensive 8 to 12-week course.
+The dog training program, taught by volunteers from K-9’s Comes 1st, teaches inmates how to obedience train dogs during an intensive 6 to 8 possible 12-week course.
 Upon graduation, the dogs are highly adoptable and possess obedience skills such as heel, sit, recall, and stay.
 They are house trained, leash trained, responsive to voice commands, and some hand signals.
 Not only does the Cell Dog Program give a second chance to these shelter animals, it also provides job skills to inmates in the areas of dog training, dog grooming and veterinary assistant skills.